 - Devil’s Den Falls – A short, scenic in the Cheaha State Park that take hikers to a beloved natural swimming hole up the mountain.

-- Noccalula Falls Park – This popular community location in Etowah County is home to Black Creek Trails – a collection of 15 beautiful hiking trails of varying difficulties.
+- Nocalula Falls Park – This popular community location in Etowah County is home to Black Creek Trails – a collection of 15 beautiful hiking trails of varying difficulties.

 - Pine Glenn Campground – Located in Cleburne County, Pine Glenn is a popular spot for outdoor enthusiasts in East Alabama.
 The campground acts as a trail head to the Pinhoti Trail and makes a perfect day hike.

 Aside from being an excellent heart-healthy activity, kayaking is a great way to have fun and stay cool during those extra hot days of the Alabama summer.
 So skip the lap pool and float the picturesque Terrapin Creek instead.
 There are currently three different outfitters situated along the creek: No Worries Kayak Rentals, Redneck Yacht Club, and Terrapin Outdoor Center.